inkle/ink-unity-integration/Assets/Plugins/Ink/Readme.md

 For more information on **ink**, see [the documentation in the main ink repo](https://github.com/inkle/ink).
 For convenience, the package also creates an (**Ink > Help**) menu option.

-## Customisation

-This package is structured modularly.
-The folders correllating to the features described below can all be safely deleted if their functionality is not required.

-The only files required to play ink in your game is ink-engine and Newtonsoft.Json in the DLL folder.

-The inklecate DLLs used to compile ink are quite large files.
-You may safely delete the DLLs not corresponding to your current OS, or both of them if not using the compiler.

 ## Using ink in game your game.

-The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file are the `ink-engine.dll` and `Newtonsoft.Json.dll` libraries.
+The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file are files in the `InkRuntime` folder and `Newtonsoft.Json.dll` library.

 ## Ink Player